ge96lip/ProtoPNet/README.md

 - "src/data/as_dataloader" : Implement class labels and dataset (data = MedMnist or data = Ult())

-- "src/data/medMnistx.py" python file data loading for medmnist dataset, you can try different medmnist datasets, batch sizes, normalizations and checking datasets.
+- "src/data/medMnistx.py" python file dataloading for medmnist dataset, you can try different medmnist datasets, batch sizes, normalizations and checking datasets.

 - After controlling these files run "main.py" for training.
 You can follow in backlogs